 Brunson proved his worth as the best in the conference.
 He hit four 3s and made 12 of 23 overall from the floor, showing on the national stage why he’s a candidate for national player of the year.

-The side-splitting fashion statement almost worked as a rally towel.
+It almost worked as a rally towel.

 Cartwright put Providence’s comeback in overdrive when he hit a 3 that made it 51-46 and had Cooley smiling and clapping on the sideline.
-He loved it even more when Cartwright came right back and hit another 3 that pulled the Friars within two.
+He loved it even more when Cartwright came right back and hit another 3 to pulled the Friars within two.

 Drew Edwards flexed his biceps when he was fouled on a tying basket and had the crowd chanting “Let’s Go Friars!” headed into a timeout.
-He sank the free throw to give Providence its first lead of the game, 52-51.
+He sank the free to give Providence its first lead of the game, 52-51.

 Providence: The Friars need some rest following a grueling weekend in New York.